Profiling a query

 Identify each part of the query using the description in the profile results.

-The part with the highest dh hits
+The part with the highest dh hits is the most expensive.

 Solution

-The correct answer is (p)-[:DIRECTED]→(m)
+The correct answer is (p)-[:DIRECTED]→(m).

 This step has the highest number of db hits.